-Submerged Compute + Ecological Restoration
+Submerged Compute + Aquatic Field Research

 Digital infrastructure with a place, a watershed, and a duty of care.